HelloImRobert/HRNet-Semantic-Segmentation/README.md

-#This is my branch of:
+#This is my fork of:

 # High-resolution networks (HRNets) for Semantic Segmentation